MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-on-arm-devices.md

 - .NET desktop development
 - Desktop development with C++
 - ASP.NET and web development
-- Universal Windows Platform development
+- Node.js development
 - Visual Studio extension development
 - Game development with C++
-- Node.js development
-- .NET MAUI
 - Game development with Unity
+- Windows application development
+- .NET Multi-platform App UI development (.NET MAUI)
-- Linux and embedded with C++
+- Linux and embedded development with C++

 ### Managed developers

 With this release, you can now build desktop applications (Windows Forms and WPF) using both .NET 6+ and .NET Framework 4.8.1.
 .NET Framework 4.8.1 is included in the next major update for Windows 11 and will be available for previous operating systems in the future.

-Initial support for managed workloads includes Windows Forms, WPF, and Web apps.
-Support for additional workloads was added in subsequent updates, see [supported workloads](#supported-workloads).
-Support for components WinUI - Windows App SDK and SQL Server Data Tools is available with [Visual Studio version 17.10](/visualstudio/releases/2022/release-notes).
+Support for SQL Server Data Tools is available with [Visual Studio version 17.10 and later](/visualstudio/releases/2022/release-notes).

 ### Native developers